blueprismo/blueprismo.github.io/content/posts/kubernetes_scratch/index.md

 ![kubeadm_arch](kubeadm_arch.png)

 1. When you initialize kubeadm, first it runs all the preflight checks to validate the system state and it downloads all the required cluster container images from the **registry.k8s.io** container registry.
+Of course you can also download and refer custom docker images!
 2. It then generates required TLS certificates and stores them in the **/etc/kubernetes/pki** folder.
 3. Next, it generates all the kubeconfig files for the cluster components in the **/etc/kubernetes** folder.
 4. Then it starts the kubelet service and generates the static pod manifests for all the cluster components and saves it in the **/etc/kubernetes/manifests** folder.